 - Zoning Final (965)

-All proposed site development must first obtain a Charlotte County Tree Permit before any clearing of the site may begin.
+Note: All proposed site development must first obtain a Charlotte County Tree Permit before any clearing of the site may begin.
 Please note that compliance with the landscaping does not or may not fully meet tree point requirements.
 Plans that are not approved must be revised to come into minimum compliance with Charlotte County Code and be resubmitted for review prior to approval.